 I feel relieved if I finish the topics I have a good grasp on with ease.
 However, it does not necessarily mean that I should forget about the weaker topics.
 After all, an exam does not have one type of question.

 I use my time starting with the questions or topics I struggle with most during revisions.
 That way, I acquire more time to understand and solve them.
 I also do not hesitate to ask for help when needed.
-Then, I do some refresher sessions on the topics I grasp better on.
+For instance, I usually prefer to clarify my doubts at school from my teacher.

 Practice Questions